 To promote mental and physical health in students by increasing the coping behaviors, knowledge and skills for youth to enable them to make better choices and adopt behaviors to protect their mental and physical health.
 Ultimately, we want to build relationships between students, educators and support agencies and be proactive in our approach to assisting students in developing life long skills.

-- Build strong relationships so students feel comfortable approaching an adult about their mental health concerns and make referrals to community agencies
+Build strong relationships so students feel comfortable approaching an adult about their mental health concerns and make referrals to community agencies

-Roots & Wings: Oscar Sanchez & Querida Quarshie
+Roots & Wings: Oscar Sanchez & Brandi Fedorak

 Addictions Counsellor: Lisa Kimmerly